Wii Play: Gameplay

 Wii Play is a party game consisting of nine minigames that make use of the Wii Remote's several unique features.
 These games can either be played in single-player mode or in a two-player multiplayer versus mode in which each player's number of wins are recorded.
 Upon starting the game, only one of the featured minigames is accessible, but the other eight are systematically unlocked as the player tries each one.
 The player is able to use their own custom Mii avatars created through the Mii Channel, who appear in several of the included minigames.
 High scores are saved when playing in single-player mode, and achieving certain high scores awards the player with bronze, silver, gold and platinum medals for the respective game, along with a message sent to the Wii Message Board containing a short tip for that respective game.

 Games

 Shooting Range

 A shooting game similar to Duck Hunt in which players go through several consecutive rounds of shooting objects that appear on the screen by pointing the Wii Remote at the Wii's sensor bar to aim and firing with the controller's trigger button.
 Objects include balloons, bullseye targets, clay disks, tin cans, and UFOs which descend from the sky and attempt to abduct tiny copies of the player's Mii.
 Extra points can be earned by shooting several objects consecutively without missing, and ducks also occasionally fly across the screen which can be shot for additional points.
-The game's multiplayer mode has two players competing to earn the highest number of points; conversely, a second player can join during single-player mode and help player one earn points.
+The game's multiplayer mode has two players competing to earn the highest number of points; conversely, a second player can join during single-player mode and help player one earn points, or player one can take a second Wii Remote and use it with their primary controller to assist in shooting.